Signs of OCD in Children

 • Ordering or arranging objects

-• Repetitive rituals (needing to go through spaces in a special way)
+• Repetitive (needing to go through spaces in a special way)

 When Does OCD Appear in Children?

 Most people develop OCD in their late teens and young adult years.
-With one study suggesting that the cut-off point for OCD onset is about 20-years-old. ²
+One study suggests that the cut-off point for OCD onset is about 20 years old. ²

 What Triggers OCD in a Child?